dev23jjl/My-New-Tab/README.md

 Select the extension folder

-That should change your New Tab to a Neverfade Time and Date like clock! ;)
+That should change your New Tab to a "Time and Date"-like clock! 😉